bilintoh/timeseriesTrajectories/README.md

 the change patterns meaningfully while allowing scientists to ignore unnecessary details.

-Our `timeseriesTrajectory` package provides a suite of methods to analyze change patterns during a time series.
+Our `timeseriesTrajectories` package provides a suite of methods to analyze change patterns during a time series.
 The methods apply to binary and non-negative continuous variables.
 The maps shows the spatial distribution of the change patterns, whiles, the stacked bar quantify